MBioS PSM Degree - Internship

 Guidelines for the Internship Report:

-The maximum length of the internship report should not be more than 10 double-spaced pages, including figures and tables.
+The maximum length of the internship report should not be more than 10 single-spaced pages, including figures and tables.
 The height of the letters must be no smaller than 10 point; must be no more than 15 characters per inch (cpi); Helvetica or Arial 12-point are suggested fonts.
 References are not included in the page limitations.

 The format for the report should be according to the following guidelines: